 - Muscle aches (myalgia) especially after exercise.
 Low backache is not uncommon.
 Joint aches (arthralgia) especially after exercise can sometimes be debilitating.
 These symptoms respond to nonsteroidal anti-inflammatory drugs such as ibuprofen.

 - Tiredness (lethargy and drowsiness) is common; it responds to a good night's sleep.

 - Mood changes and depression (rarely).
 If this occurs, seek help immediately from your dermatologist or general practitioner.
 Severe depression is rare but may require the isotretinoin to be discontinued.
 Depression may also be related to the skin condition being treated or other health or psychosocial problems.
 Antidepressant medications may be helpful.

 - Eye problems: night blindness and slow adaptation to the dark.
 This arises because isotretinoin replaces retinoic acid on receptors on the rods, the cells in the retina that enable us to see in poor light.
 Drivers may experience increased glare from car headlights at night.
 If you have eye problems, do not drive or pilot a plane after dark.
 Discuss your visual problems with your dermatologist; a lower dose of isotretinoin may be advised or you may need to consult an ophthalmologist.
-Cataracts have rarely been reported.
+Corneal opacities and cataracts have rarely been reported.